This page describes CAAPR, the Combined

 RP is a non-rhotic form of English.
 This means that the letter r is generally not pronounced when it is followed by a consonant, or at the end of a word.
 (The consonant may, however, be spoken in speech at the end of a word when the next word begins with a vowel.)
 For British English, these suppressed r's are represented in CAAPR by the letter 'ß', as in «fAß» (far) or «sØßd» (sword).
 This symbol was chosen for its visual resemblance to a capital R. (In fact, the symbol 'R' could have been used, but I think an unusual character is better at communicating the unique nature of the construct.)
 Note that CAAPR indicates pronunciation of words, not of larger units, so the phrase "here and there" would be written in CAAPR as «hïß ønd Dëß», even though the sequence of sounds would be more like «hïrønDëß».

-generally pronounce words
+Britons generally pronounce words

-pronounce with the /hw/ sound with a simple /w/, normally written in
+which Americans might pronounce with the /hw/ sound with a simple

-CAAPR as 'w'.
-Examples of such words are
+/w/, normally written in CAAPR as 'w'.
+Examples of such

-'µ' when the regular spelling uses wh.
+represents the sound /w/ with 'µ' when the regular spelling uses

-CAAPR uses a number of additional
+CAAPR uses a number of additional non-phonemic symbols for

-table below, and explained in the following notes.
+and explained in the following notes.

-| Symbol |
+Symbol |

 Sampa |